sahays/comprehend-custom/README.md

 | Variable  | Purpose |
 |---|---|
-| ServiceRoleArn |  IAM Service Role for Amazon Comprehend that needs to read/write from S3 buckets.
-You need to create this role in your AWS account.
+| ServiceRoleArn |  IAM Service Role for Amazon Comprehend that needs read/write access to S3 buckets.
+You need to create this role in your AWS account and then set it's ARN to this variable
 | TrainingFile | This file has labeled data that is used by Comprehend to train the custom classifier.
-You can use your own file or upload the training-data.csv to your S3 bucket provided with this sample
+You can use your own file or upload the `training-data.csv` to your S3 bucket provided with this sample
 | InputFile  | This file has test data that is used as an input for the Comprehend classification batch job.
-You can use your own file or upload the training-data.csv to your S3 bucket provided with this sample
+You can use your own file or upload the `test-data.csv` to your S3 bucket provided with this sample
 | OutputLocation | This is the S3 bucket where the Comprehend classification batch job output will be emitted.
 You can see a sample output file `output.jsonl` in the `analysis-job` folder

 # Prerequisites